irinatu17/MyCookBook/README.md

 #### My favourites
 User would have an opportunity to "like" other recipes, saving them in "my favourites" collection, which would be displayed on a separate page.
 Each recipe card will include a small "heart" icon, clicking which will enable user to add the selected recipe to "my favourits".
+#### Pagination upgrade
+As the website will grow and the number of recipes will increase, I consider upgrading pagination in future.
+The "First","Last", "Previous" and "Next" buttons will be added and the limit of 5 nearest page numbers displaying will be set.

 ---